dsmith111/Coding_Challenges/README.md

 ## Coding Challenges

-This repository contains the solutions I have written to any non-project coding challenges I've done.
+Solutions to coding puzzles from different challenge websites.